 10. Anti-Jellyfish Sting Protective Lotion (optional)

-When is the last time you went snorkeling?
+When was the last time you went snorkeling?

 Have you ever decided on a destination based on snorkeling?